jnshachi/AppointmentManager/README.md

 6. Conclusion

 ## 1. Introduction
 The Appointment Management System is a web application built using React that allows users to manage appointments.
-Users can add new appointments, search for appointments, and sort them based on different criteria.
+Users can add new appointments, search for appointments, delete the appointments and sort them based on different criteria.

 ## 2. Installation and Setup
 To set up and run the project locally, follow these steps: